NAVSUP’s leaders in Europe host CTF-63/MSCEURAF’s new commander

 |0

-This work, NAVSUP’s leaders in Europe host CTF-63/MSCEURAF’s new commander [Image 2 of 2], by Joseph Yanik, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NAVSUP’s leaders in Europe host CTF-63/MSCEURAF’s new commander, by Joseph Yanik, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT